ffrank/ffrank.github.io/_posts/2015-05-26-friends-don't-let-friends-use-refreshonly.markdown

 ---

 **Update** *2017-09-03*: A code example included an invalid resource reference.
-Many thanks to [https://twitter.com/jorhett](Jo Rhett) for pointing it out.
+Many thanks to [Jo Rhett](https://twitter.com/jorhett) for pointing it out.

 #### Manifest imperfection